The Black Thorn Is A Rare Breed That Can Outstage The Best Durians

 In the last decade, the Musang King has garnered the reputation of being the undisputed king of the durians.

 That’s quite a feat when you consider that to a lot of consumers, all durian taste more or less the same.
+Yet so many are willing to pay top prices for branded durians instead of much cheaper kampung durians.

 And you would understand why this particular cultivar deserves the recognition when you take just one mouthful of it.